post and beam construction

 What is Post and Beam Construction?

 Post and beam construction is a centuries-old building practice that utilizes heavy timbers joined by metal fasteners to form the frame of a structure.
 Like timber framing, post and beam construction uses large timbers in place of dimensional lumber to create dramatically open interiors that are generally free of structural constraints.
-Due to the strength of these heavy timbers, post and beam structures do not require load-bearing walls to support the upper floors and roof.
+Due to the strength of these heavy timbers, post and beam structures do not require load-bearing walls to support the upper floors and roof system.
 This construction method also sees that the exterior walls of the building are positioned on the outside of the frame.
 As a result, our clients can enjoy the look of exposed wood members in nearly every area of their barn.

 The Pros of Post and Beam

-Aside from their obvious beauty, there are several benefits to building a post and beam barn on your property.
 One of the major selling points of this construction style is its superior structural integrity, considering post and beam buildings are some of the most durable structures built today.
 At DC Structures, we use select-grade Douglas fir — one of the best wood types for residential and commercial construction in North America — as our standard framing material for our post and beam structures.
 Grown here in the Pacific Northwest, these specialty timbers will keep your barn standing strong and looking beautiful for generations to come.

 Another notable benefit to post and beam construction is its open-ended design, considering there are no pesky load-bearing walls to work around inside your building.
 With only minimal wood posts to consider as part of your design, you have complete freedom to do as you wish with your interior area.
 The lack of load-bearing walls in a post and beam building also means clients can place their windows, doors, and horse stalls wherever they see fit in their space.
 With this extra flexibility, you can explore endless options for your barn interior.